-Entity Role Responsibilities AEMO Oversight and governance of 5.7.7 process, safe conduct of 5.7.7 tests Assess Project requirements for 5.7.7 testing based on MINI criteria (for items 5 and 6 as shown in Appendix F) Receive request for testing as per 5.7.7(e) Provide notice of testing to Relevant TNSPs and Jurisdictional Planning Representatives Accept testing plan Conduct testing in conjunction with Relevant TNSPs and Proponent.
+Entity Role Responsibilities AEMO Oversight and governance of 5.7.7 process, safe conduct coordination of 5.7.7 tests Assess Project requirements for 5.7.7 testing based on MINI criteria (for items 5 and 6 as shown in Appendix AAppendix FAppendix AAppendix A) Receive request for testing as per 5.7.7(e) Provide notice of testing to Relevant TNSPs and Jurisdictional Planning Representatives Accept testing plan Conduct testing in conjunction with Relevant TNSPs and Proponent.
 Appoint an inter-network test officer to coordinate actual tests.
 Approve increases to transfer capacity as part of the testing process.

-Entity Role Responsibilities Inter-network Test Reference Committee Co-ordination of all Projects Develop consensus amongst the INTRC and Jurisdictional Planning Representatives (JPR) to fulfil the JPR's role under NER 5.7.7.
+Entity Role Responsibilities Inter-network Test Reference Committee (INTRC) Co-ordination of all Projects Assist project SISCs, the EJPC and JPRs with fulfilling their obligations under clause 5.7.7 Develop consensus amongst the INTRC and Jurisdictional Planning Representatives (JPR) to fulfil the JPR's role under NER 5.7.7.
 Identify and track key strategic issues including high-level reporting to the EJPC and NEMOC.
 Promote collaboration between Network Service Providers (NSPs).
 Support implementation of the 5.7.7 process, including: Promote consistency and support the relevant project System Integration Steering Committees (SISC) in the review of test procedures.
 Provide guidance and direction to the AEMO nominated coordinator of an inter-network test in respect of their functions.
 Support the review of relevant guidelines.
 Agree and document decisions on when to undertake or not undertake inter-network tests.
-Executive Joint Planning Committee (EJPC) Review and approval Nominate JPC members to join the JPC sub-committeeINTRC, along with relevant planning, connections and operational personnel.
-Receive updates from the JPC sub-committeeINTRC, SISC, Relevant TNSP and provide oversight and guidance as required.
-Joint Planning Committee (JPC) - Sub Committee Co-ordination of all Projects Provide co-ordination and oversight for all Projects/SISC teams Decision making relating to when inter-network testing should occur (as required) Report to the JPC (or NEMOC and EJPC as appropriate) Jurisdictional Planning representative Assessment of 5.7.7 test program Support Rreview of the draft test programs and provide any proposed changes and recommendations to AEMO in accordance with clause 5.7.7.
-Jurisdictional Planning Representatives will be engaged by the SISC through the Joint Planning Committee.
-Power System Modelling Reference Group Support inter- network tests Provide guidance and direction to the AEMO nominated coordinator of an inter-network test.
-Advise the NEMOC on technical matters relevant to clause 5.7.7 in respect of any inter-network test proposal.
-Review and comment on test documentation and assist with consultation phase of process by: Reviewing assumptions and approaches.
-Benchmarking of analysis and methodologies.
-Coordinating data gathering and analysis.
-Preparing consensus advice to AEMO and other test entities.
-Encourage the ongoing research and development of system monitoring, system test and analysis methodologies.
-Coordinate provision of expertise and advice on tests and analysis.
+Executive Joint Planning Committee (EJPC) Review and approval Nominate JPC members to join the INTRC, along with relevant planning, connections and operational personnel.
+Receive updates from the INTRC, SISC, Relevant TNSPTNSPs and provide oversight and quidance as required.
+Jurisdictional Planning representative (JPR) Assessment of 5.7.7 test program Support review of test programs and provide any proposed changes and recommendations to AEMO in accordance with clause 5.7.7.
 Proponent Overall Coordination of 5.7.7 testing for the Project Coordinate Relevant TNSPs and other Registered Participants as required to perform system studies and modelling to design and confirm 5.7.7 testing requirements Prepare a draft test program (5.7.7(m)).
-This test program should include details on who approves progressing through each testing hold point and who approves final release of capacity.
-Procure inter-network test facilitation services as required for testing (5.7.7(u))

-B 11 1111 Entity Role Responsibilities Relevant TNSP Assessment of Project against MINI criteria and Coordination with Proponent to enable 5.7.7 testing of Project Assess Project requirements for 5.7.7 testing based on MINI criteria Confirm with Proponent requirements for 5.7.7 testing A Relevant TNSP may also notify the Proponent that 5.7.7 testing is required (5.7.7(g)) Establish the Project SISC ensuring it is appropriate for the size and complexity of the Project Work together with the Proponent to complete system studies and establish 5.7.7 testing requirements System Integration Steering Committee (SISC) - see section 3.2 Ensure collaboration across AEMO and TNSP's to allow Projects to be integrated into the NEM The SISC members will be responsible for: Establishing a Terms of Reference for the SISC including governance and reporting.
-This should include an engagement strategy, including approach to reporting and engagement with relevant working groups for approval by respective Executives.
-This should consider the respective working group's own terms of reference.
+Procure inter-network test facilitation services as required for testing (5.7.7(u)) Relevant TNSP Assessment of Project against MINI criteria and Coordination with Proponent to enable 5.7.7 testing of Project Assess Project requirements for 5.7.7 testing based on MINI criteria Confirm with Proponent requirements for 5.7.7 testing A Relevant TNSP may also notify the Proponent that 5.7.7 testing is required (5.7.7(g)) Establish the Project SISC ensuring it is appropriate for the size and complexity of the Project Work together with the Proponent to complete system studies and establish 5.7.7 testing requirements System Integration Steering Committee (SISC) - see section 3.2 Ensure collaboration across AEMO and TNSP's to allow Projects to be integrated into the NEM The SISC members will be responsible for: Establishing a Terms of Reference for the SISC including governance and reporting, which may require approval by relevant executives.
 Developing a timetable and schedule for the delivery of all testing and market integration activities.
-Coordinating NEM integration studies (including assessment of system limits and identifying requirements for Special Protection Schemes).
+Coordinating NEM integration studies (including assessment of power system limits and identifying requirements for Special Protection Schemes).
 Developing and consulting on inter-network test programs.
 Coordinating communications to external parties on progress and delivery of the interconnector transfer capability.

-3.2.
 Governance framework for inter-network testing - the SISC